1. What does Kinabalu mean?

 11. Can I climb if I’m pregnant?

-It is not recommend to climb Mount Kinabalu during pregnancy.
+It is not recommended to climb Mount Kinabalu during pregnancy.

 1. If I don’t reach the summit do I get a refund?